niiniyare/ars/awosrs3.md

 </tbody>
 </table>

-## 2.4 User Classes and Characteristics
+### 2.4 User Classes and Characteristics

 The system users are divided into three categories: administrators, customers and support staff.
 Administrators should be trained and have a knowledge about using this application.
 On the other hand, customers do not need a training or a background knowledge.
 Support staff consist of specialists who have good analytical and problem solving skills, up-to-date technical knowledge, good interpersonal and customer care skills.

-## 2.5 User Interests
+### 2.5 User Interests

-Customersô interests are getting information about available flights of specific dates and routes, knowing their durations, checking the prices of the tickets.
+Customers' interests are getting information about available flights of specific dates and routes, knowing their durations, checking the prices of the tickets.
 They are also interested in what are included in different ticket types in terms of whether the ticket is refundable, include meal, what is the baggage limit for each type of ticket.
 Moreover, customers concern about booking flights without leaving the places where they are.

-Administratorôs interests include modifying, removing existing flights and adding new flights to the system.
-Furthermore, administrator can manage customersô cancellation requests in terms of either accepting or rejecting them.
+Administrator's interests include modifying, removing existing flights and adding new flights to the system.
+Furthermore, administrator can manage customers' cancellation requests in terms of either accepting or rejecting them.

-Support staffôs duties are maintaining performance, ensuring security and reliability of the system, alongside controlling AAS in terms of predefining administrator passwords, adding new administrator customized passwords to the system, and granting them administrator privileges.
+Support staff's duties are maintaining performance, ensuring security and reliability of the system, alongside controlling AAS in terms of predefining administrator passwords, adding new administrator customized passwords to the system, and granting them administrator privileges.

-## 2.6 Operating Environment
+### 2.6 Operating Environment

 The designed system is thought to be a website and will be available via any web-browser application.
-It will not be dependent on the technical capabilities or operating system of userôs device.
+It will not be dependent on the technical capabilities or operating system of user's device.

-## 2.7 Design and Implementation Constraints
+### 2.7 Design and Implementation Constraints

-Flight dates and hours should be displayed according to the city of departure and destinationsô time zones and the daylight saving time settings for each country should be considered.
+Flight dates and hours should be displayed according to the city of departure and destinations' time zones and the daylight saving time settings for each country should be considered.
 Additionally, information about any changes that are made in the database should be displayed with no delay.

 **2.8 User Documentation**

 The instructions on how to book a flight will be provided on the website for inexperienced users.

-## 2.9 Assumptions and Dependencies
+### 2.9 Assumptions and Dependencies

 It is assumed that the user has an internet access and can do online payments.
-The performance of ATRS depends on the quality and speed of the internet connection.
+The performance of **ATRS** depends on the quality and speed of the internet connection.

 # 3. Requirements and Goal Modelling

-## 3.1 Goal Modelling
+### 3.1 Goal Modelling

-### 3.1.1 Strategic Dependency Model
+#### 3.1.1 Strategic Dependency Model

 <img src="media/image2.png" style="width:6.50333in;height:4.12in" />

 ###  Figure 2.
 Strategic Dependency Model

 Below given table explains the way how Strategic Dependency Model should be read: